- Computers & Software

-You actually do not have to press anything and on completion, Ophcrack will display all available passwords.
-All you have to do is note down the password to your account and use it in the next logon screen.
+You actually do not have to press anything and on completion, Ophcrack will display the passwords as soon as the desktop shows.
+Note down the password to your account and use it on the next logon screen.

-- Start by booting into the Live CD by pressing F12 or other relevant key.
+- Boot into the Live CD by pressing F12 or another relevant key.

 - Select Ophcrack Graphics Mode – Automatic or it will auto select in 10 secs.